 The list goes on.

-Success in expanding a flexible workspace business can happen for any passionate operator who has the appetite for growth but also manages to find the answers to such questions.
+Success in expanding a flexible workspace business can happen for any passionate operator who manages to find the answers to such questions.

 To help you with this, we conducted a series of interviews with industry experts, who have gone through growing their flexible workspace business first-hand: